qmk/qmk_firmware/keyboards/dz60/keymaps/jacko_keys/readme.md

 * Global mute is X.
 * Browser home key is O, search is A, favourites is F.
 * Volume is up(J) and down(H).

+### Control Shift Layer (Left Control on Fn Layer)
+* Various control code literals and icongraphs plus cursor.
+* Comma and period are page up/down.
+* Semicolon is pause.
+* Apostrophe is print screen.
+* The `control_codes.md` contains more information about control codes.

+## Navigation Layer
+* Right alt/win/control/slash form cursor block.
+* Backslash enters a prefix to enter **BQN** characters.
+(The **BQN** Layer).

+### Navigation Shift Layer (Fn Navigation)
+* Scroll lock placed on caps lock.
+* Backslash is insert.
+* Backspace is delete.
+* F1 to F12 form top row numbers and minus/equals.
+* F13 to F24 form second row Q-].
+* Comma and period are page up/down.
+* Semicolon is pause.
+* Apostrophe is print screen.
+* Backtick is escape.
+* Enter is pure escape for easy shift escape typing.
+* Right control/alt function as modifiers for F1-F24 usage.
+* Various Unicode characters µ/ℎ(M), °/⦵(K), £/€(L), ω/Ω(Z), ∫/Σ(S), ∂/∇(D) and √/∛(G).
+* Media control prev(C), play(V), next(B), launch(N).
+* Global mute is X.
+* Browser search is A, favourites is F.
+* Volume is up(J) and down(H).

+### Mouse Shift Layer (Left Alt on Fn Layer)
+* Right alt/win/control/slash form mouse movement block.
+* Period is left mouse button.
+* Right shift is right mouse button.
+* Enter and backspace are themselves.
+* Backslash is keyboard reset.
+* Equals is numpad equals.
+* Comma is numpad comma.
+* The brackets are scroll wheel up and down such the [ is up.
+* Quote is the scroll button.
+* Semicolon is auxiliary mouse button 4 (standard mice don't have this).
+* All the alpha keys are themselves.
+* Minus turns on key lock for the next key (for easier drag 'n' drop for example).

+### BQN Layer
+* BQN unshifted and shifted.
+* Left and right cursor work on right alt/control.
+* Right GUI button is right win key.

+### Unicode Shift Layer (Fn After \ BQN Prefix)
+* Unicode selection on alphas.
+* Numbers unchanged.
+* Square brackets are home and end.
+* Comma and period are page up/down.
+* Semicolon is pause.
+* Apostrophe is print screen.

 ## Macro-board Layer
 * Escape is a one shot sticky alt shift.